 OUR ATTORNEYS ARE PASSIONATE ABOUT HELPING CHILDREN AND FAMILIES

 Going through the process of foster care can be a confusing process under the best of circumstances.
 It can be even more confusing when there are incidents of abuse or neglect.
-The foster care abuse and negligence attorneys at The Deratany Firm are passionate about protecting the rights of children and the families that take them in.
+The foster care abuse and negligence attorneys at Deratany & Kosner are passionate about protecting the rights of children and the families that take them in.

 Here are common questions people often have about adoption and foster care negligence.
 If you have any questions, contact us at 800-529-7285.
 We offer a free case consultation.